Skip to main content

 Use these ideas when you want to lower reviewed-line consumption without changing your plan.
 Most options live in AI review settings or cubic.yaml.

 • Disable automatic reviews for repositories where you only want cubic to review PRs manually.
-Choose the repository in AI review settings and turn off AI reviews, or set reviews.enabled: false in cubic.yaml.
+Turn off AI reviews for the repository, or set reviews.enabled: false in cubic.yaml.

 • Ignore specific files or directories that do not need AI review.
-Add file globs in AI review settings, or add them to reviews.ignore.files in cubic.yaml.
+Add file globs under Ignore files, or add them to reviews.ignore.files in cubic.yaml.

-• Skip non-default base branches when long-lived branches do not need review.
-Configure ignore patterns for base branches in AI review settings or reviews.ignore.base_branches in cubic.yaml.
+• Skip non-default base branches when long-lived branches do not need review, or set reviews.ignore.base_branches in cubic.yaml.

 • Avoid unnecessary full reruns.
 Pushing commits triggers incremental reviews (only new lines count).
 Manually re-triggering with @cubic-dev-ai review this PR runs a full review again — use it deliberately.

 • Use PR label ignores for work-in-progress PRs.
-Add label patterns in AI review settings or reviews.ignore.pr_labels in cubic.yaml.
+Add label patterns, or set reviews.ignore.pr_labels in cubic.yaml.

 For example: